-When meadows are cut, the retention of uncut refuge areas provides invaluable cover for corncrakes and other wildlife.
-Refuge areas should be a minimum of 0.05 hectares (1/8th of an acre) in area which equates to a 2m strip 250m long or a 5m strip 100m long.
-A refuge area must be left ungrazed/unmown for a period of two weeks post-cutting and should be clearly delineated for verification.
+When meadows are cut, the retention of uncut areas provides invaluable cover for corncrakes and other wildlife.
+The longer they are left uncut- the greater the wildlife value.

+Margins and refuge areas must be a minimum of 0.05 hectares (1/8th of an acre) in area that equates to a 2m strip 250m long, or a 5m strip 100m long.
+The project team will determine the selected areas during mowing operations.